Why Journaling and Crying Alone Don’t Always Resolve Trauma: The Need for Somatic Therapy for Trauma

 Why You Cannot Heal in a Vacuum

-When you sit in a therapy session with a highly trained trauma specialist, the healing does not just happen through the words we say.
+When you sit in a therapy session with a trained trauma specialist, the healing does not just happen through the words we say.
 It happens through the nervous system exchange.
+As explored in Why Your Body Has to Feel Safe Before Trauma Processing Can Work, this somatic safety, established between two nervous systems, is the foundation that makes any deeper trauma work possible.

-When you begin to process a horrific memory, your Amygdala will spike.
+When you begin to process a horrific memory, your amygdala will spike.
 Your body will want to panic.
-But when you look across the screen and see a therapist who is grounded, calm, and deeply attuned to you, a biological override occurs.
+But when you look across the screen and see a therapist who is grounded, calm, and attuned to you, a biological override occurs.

-This dual awareness—having one foot in the past memory and one foot securely grounded in present-day safety—is the absolute prerequisite for trauma resolution.
+This dual awareness, having one foot in the past memory and one foot securely grounded in present-day safety, is the prerequisite for trauma resolution.
 You cannot manufacture this dual awareness alone with a journal.
 It requires the presence of a safe "other."

-If journaling and solitary crying are "Top-Down" approaches (trying to use the thinking brain to fix the feeling body), effective trauma therapy is a "Bottom-Up" approach.
+If journaling and solitary crying are "top-down" approaches (trying to use the thinking brain to fix the feeling body), effective trauma therapy is a "bottom-up" approach.
+As explored in Somatic Therapy vs Talk Therapy: Why "Just Talking" Isn't Curing Your Anxiety, the level at which intervention happens matters enormously.
+Top-down interventions work for top-down problems.
+Trauma is a bottom-up problem.

-To truly heal, we have to bypass the Prefrontal Cortex and speak directly to the survival brain.
-In my online New York practice, we do this using advanced somatic (body-based) modalities that don't rely on you figuring out the "right words" to say.
+To truly heal, we have to bypass the prefrontal cortex and speak directly to the survival brain.
+In my online New York practice, we do this using somatic (body-based) modalities that don't rely on you figuring out the "right words" to say.

 When you journal, your eyes are scanning a page.
 But when you are traumatized, your brain often "stores" the emotional charge in specific physical locations.
 In Brainspotting, we find that specific eye position (the "Brainspot").
 By holding your gaze on that spot while safely co-regulating with the therapist, you bypass the language center entirely.
 You access the subcortical brain where the trauma is frozen, allowing the body to process and release the somatic capsule.